 The governors agree that the money must be used so that all children benefit regardless of their sporting ability.
 It’s important that we use this money wisely.
 We have bought into the Lancaster and Heysham School Sport Network which includes professional development courses; every teacher at Arkholme will take part in PA professional development courses this year, ensuring high quality PA provision continues.
 This partnership also enables our children to take part in competitive sports competitions with the potential to advance to county finals, in March 2018 we competed in the small schools sports hall county finals.
 We are able to provide cover for teachers to take groups of children to sports competitions.
 In 2018 Arkholme won, for the second year in a row, the Rural Small Schools Swimming Gala held at Salt Ayre Sports Centre, we are hoping the swimming gala will take place again in 2023 after a break due to Covid-19.

 Since being in receipt of sports premium we have sent every teacher on PA CPD; provided all children with a range of different sports clubs – the up take for this has been high, trained a level 3 forest school leader, entered many sports competitions, organised and hosted football tournaments and bought some new PE equipment.
 The funding has impacted positively on both staff and pupils and we hope to improve this further by continuing to provide a wide range of opportunities for both our pupils and staff.

 We will also use some of the money to collaborate with other Lune Valley Cluster Schools to organise and run Sports tournaments, hosted by each school throughout the year.

 The funding has enabled us to enter all competitions provided by the Lancaster and Heysham School Sport Network.
 This year we will enter teams in the following competitions –

 - Tag Rugby

 - Cross Country

-The following table shows our aims for 2016-17 and how we plan to spend our funding to meet our aims.
+The following table shows our aims for 2021-2022 and how we have spent our funding to meet our aims.